Indian Centre for Space Physics: Faculties and divisions

 ICSP has five major departments working on several branches of astrophysics and related subjects.
 Optical Astronomy is done at the Sitapur campus where two faculties, namely Dr. Ashish Raj and Dr. Devendra Bisht work.
-Prof. Sandip Chakrabarti, Dr. Sourav Palit, Dr. Tamal Basak and Engineer Debashish Bhowmick work on the other divisions, namely, Astrobiology and Astrochemistry, High energy Astrophysics, Space Radiation, X-ray laboratories and ionospheric science.
+Prof. Sandip Chakrabarti, Dr. Sourav Palit, Dr. Tamal Basak, Dr. Prantik Nandi along with several PhD and pre-PhD students and Engineer Debashish Bhowmick work on the other divisions, namely, Astrobiology and Astrochemistry, High energy Astrophysics, Space Radiation, X-ray laboratories and ionospheric science.
+So far, ICSP has produced about 60 PhD students.

 Division on Instrumentation for Space Exploration

 Space exploration by means of balloon borne detectors is the main concern of this division.
 ICSP has pioneered in this field of low cost exploration of near earth space using light weight payloads on board weather balloons.
 ICSP payloads has visited the space more than 115 times and has gathered a multitude of data from extraterrestrial radiation sources, atmospheric radiation data due to cosmic ray interactions and other atmospheric data.
 These data has provided new understandings about the cosmic radiation sources as well as the radiation effects on the earth atmosphere.
 It has also been able to identify several X-ray sources.